 After serving her mission in Taiwan, Allison marries her Chinese-speaking American boyfriend, Cameron Chastain.
 But just over a year later, Allison returns home to their Texas apartment and is shocked to discover that Cameron has taken all their money, moved out, and filed for divorce.
 Desperate for love and acceptance, Allison moves to Utah and enlists in an unforgiving dating war of her own making, pitting her against the bachelorettes at Brigham Young University.
 It doesn’t take long before she realizes the rules she’s made up don’t make sense—and winning isn’t what she thought it would be.

 Ninety-Nine Fire Hoops is for anyone who has struggled with gender inequality, racism, and immigrant injustice.
 Ultimately, it’s about a strong woman of color determined to create her own path.

-2021 Literary Titan Book Awards Gold Winner
+2021 Literary Titan Book Award Gold Medal Winner

 2021 International Impact Book Awards Winner

 2021 Firebird Book Award Winner

 Nominated for The Zibby Award in the Best Structure category